 The striking geometric chief’s blanket hanging in the bedroom of property investor Peter Herfurth’s Tucson home looks surprisingly modern, given that it was created in the 19th century.
 This Navajo weaving was passed down to Herfurth by his parents, and he has inherited their collecting passion too.
 “I started buying in 1981 and by 2002 I was an avid collector,” he says.
-He spends between $5,000 and $180,000 for the best work and owns some 40 pieces, chosen primarily for their design and colour. (some pieces purchased from Nizhoni Ranch Gallery in Sonoita, AZ)**
+He spends between $5,000 and $180,000 for the best work and owns some 40 pieces, chosen primarily for their design and colour.
+(NRG note: some pieces were purchased from Nizhoni Ranch Gallery in Sonoita, AZ)

 Today the weavings created by the Navajo people of the southwestern United States are considered some of the most desirable of all Native American textiles.
 In 2012, California’s John Moran Auctioneers sold a chief’s blanket from the mid-19th century for $1.8m.
 This represented a considerable leap in prices; until then the very best pieces went for around $650,000-$750,000.
 But the rarity value, combined with the fact that the bold designs are suited to modern interiors, means that these rugs and blankets are highly sought after.

 One UK dealer drawn to the Navajo designs is Cotswolds-based Brian MacDonald.
 “I sell them when I can find them,” he says, “but good examples are hard to come by outside the US.
 The last one I sold was a two-tone c1900 rug for £1,000.
 It was bought by an interior decorator for a London apartment and looked great on the wooden floor.”